xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [06/2025] I’m very pleased to have received the **<span style="color: red;"> Dean of PGR’s Commendation for Excellence in Supervision</span>**.
 [Exeter News (internal only)](https://uoeinternalcomms.newsweaver.com/7gj2uiim03/21vkxfbi5y24d208rfh9qq?email=true&lang=en&a=2&p=5082036&t=2322721)

 [06/2025] A candidate has been awarded an **Exeter-CSC PhD scholarship** and will be joining my lab in September.

-[06/2025] Our workshop proposal "**DIFA: Deep Learning-based Information Fusion and Its Applications**" has been accepted to BMVC2025, which will be held on 27th November 2025 in the Cutlers’ Hall, Sheffield, UK.
-More details can be found on our [workshop website](https://xingchenzhang.github.io/difa2025/).

 [05/2025] I was awarded an **<span style="color: red;">Exeter-Fudan Fellowship</span>** to strengthen the collaboration between my Fusion Intelligence Laboratory and Zhongshan Hospital, Fudan University.
 Only three academics at the University of Exeter recieved this fellowship this year.